A spike In STDs Cases

 HPV, or Human Papillomavirus, refers to a number of viral infections that tend to affect the vagina, external genitalia, and the cervix in women.
 The most common complication that a pregnant woman may experience with HPV is a blockage of their birth canal, which may call for a cesarean section instead of natural delivery of the baby.
 The unborn baby may also develop laryngeal papillomatosis.

 Herpes is another condition that can lead to complications with pregnancy, primarily during birth.
 Up to 30% of pregnant women in the United States have been diagnosed with genital herpes, and in approximately 0.1% of these cases, the herpes simplex virus spreads toward the infant during birth, as the virus sits in the birth canal while delivery is in progress.
 In turn, this causes the baby to develop a condition known as neonatal herpes.
 In some cases, it can become fatal.
 The condition may lead to permanent damage to the baby’s central nervous system, leading to issues such as mental retardation.
 With early treatment, the risk of spreading the virus to the infant can be reduced.

 Acquiring an STD or already having an STD during pregnancy can cause complications.
 The disease may be transmitted to the unborn and possibly lead to birth defects, as well as a higher risk of the unborn baby dying prior to birth.
-Pregnant women have now been urged to get tested for common STDs, as we are at a time in medical sciences where many of these complications can be effectively avoided, as long as they are detected and treated at an early stage.
+Pregnant women have now been urged to get tested for common STDs, as we are at a time in medical sciences where many of these complications can be effectively avoided, as long as they are detected by testing for them and starting treatment at an early stage.